qwc-services/qwc-services.github.io/src/topics/Reports.md

 ```
 - Generate the document service configuration by running the ConfigGenerator.
 It will automatically pick up all `*.jrxml` files and generate corresponding `document_templates` resources, complementing any manually defined resources.

-- To restrict document templates to specified roles, create `Document template` resources and permissions as desired.
-These permissions will also apply to any reports included as subreports by a parent report.

 - Test your report, either through the QWC interface, or via a direct call to the document service, i.e.:

         http://localhost:8088/api/v1/document/MyReport.pdf?feature=<fid>

+## Permissions<a name="permissions"></a>

+Report permissions are managed through the `Document template` resources and permissions.
+They are allowed by default if `permissions_default_allow` is `true` in the `tenantConfig.json`.

+Permissions / restrictions will by default also be applied to any reports included as subreports by a parent report.
+If you set `permit_subreports` to `true` in the `document` service config in `tenantConfig.json`, subreports will always be permitted if the parent report is permitted.

 ## Debugging